Survey From PCI Pal® Reveals Australians’ Concerns Relating to Data and Payment Security Practices During the Coronavirus Pandemic

 In the event of personal data being compromised as a result of poor data security practices during Covid-19, the survey found that 30% of respondents in both Australia and the UK said they would never return to that business, compared to just 17% in America, who instead saw a majority (40%) saying they would avoid purchasing with the company for ‘several months’.

 Concludes Geoff Forsyth: “Our research suggests that a large proportion of consumers will shop elsewhere if businesses fail to deliver on data security.
-As organisations continue to adapt to the changing business and threat landscape, it is crucial to prioritise data security.
+As organizations continue to adapt to the changing business and threat landscape, it is crucial to prioritize data security.
 This includes adjusting business models to meet the highest standards of security and compliance across all customer engagement channels.”